Frequently Asked Questions

 Which Identity Providers (IdP) do you support for SSO?

-We support Azure AD and Google Workspace identity.
+Azure AD and Google Workspace identity.

 Can we deploy this silently?